 Here’s the storyline from Disney: "Deep inside his fortress-like collection, the mysterious Taneleer Tivan (aka The Collector) is displaying his newest acquisitions, the Guardians of the Galaxy.
 They are trapped in customized display cases, suspended over a vast abyss.
 Unbeknownst to their unscrupulous captor, the intrepid Rocket has escaped and is enlisting the Collector’s VIP guests for help.

-The title implies the... storyline.
+The title implies the storyline.
 Your mission is to break the Guardians of the Galaxy out of a fortress-like museum, where they are imprisoned.
-In fact, the mysterious Collector caught and imprisoned the Guardians for his person collection.
+In fact, the mysterious Collector caught and imprisoned the...
+Guardians for his personal collection.

 You board a gantry lift crane, which launches you into a daring adventure as you join Rocket Raccoon (who has escaped imprisonment) to help him set his fellow Guardians free.

-If you're like us, you loved Tower of Terror for it breathtaking free-falls.
-Happily, we don't need to be upset about losing that.
-The new ride enhances the falling sensation with new visual and audio effects, including music inspired by the film.
+The new ride enhances the Tower of Terror's falling sensation with new visual and audio effects, including music inspired by the film.
 The rise and fall profile is randomized to create multiple, unique ride profiles.

 What You Need to Know About Guardians of the Galaxy